dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

 *   You cannot remove your own role.
 Instead, ask another organization or project administrator to do so.
+On the **Memberships** tab, click |meatball_menu| > **Assign Role** for a member and select the appropriate role.

+The following limitations apply:

+*   You can only assign a role at your level or lower; for example, only an organization administrator can assign the *Organization Admin* role.

+*   You cannot remove your own role.
+Instead, ask another organization or project administrator to do so.

+*   Removing the Organization Admin Role changes the member's role to the member's previous role.
 *   Removing the Organization Admin Role changes the member's role to the member's previous role.